alcohesion/Proxy/README.md

 ### Database Setup

+**Docker Deployment (Recommended):**
+- MongoDB and Redis are automatically configured and started with the Docker environment
+- Production includes authentication and security features
+- Data persistence through Docker volumes

+**Manual Setup:**
-Ensure MongoDB is running and accessible at the configured URI.
-The application will automatically create the necessary collections and indexes.
+- Ensure MongoDB is running and accessible at the configured URI
+- Ensure Redis is running for queue processing (optional)
+- The application will automatically create necessary collections and indexes

 ## API Endpoints